By Matthew A. Gould, Ph.D., Head of School

 - Making learning active.
 Children learn best by doing things themselves, when they can bring their full personalities, strengths, and weaknesses to a project.
 Active learning means students engage with materials, participate in lessons, and collaborate with one another.
 It means they don’t sit passively memorizing content.
 Instead, children can open their minds and personalities, bringing their natural curiosity, wonder, and joy to a lesson.

 - Engaging the whole child.
 Children have emotional, social, moral, physical, intellectual, and creative needs.
-As our founder Frances Marsh write in 1973, “The education of an individual involves his entire life.”
+As our founder Frances Marsh wrote in 1973, “The education of an individual involves his entire life.”
 Norwood’s program focuses on the whole child, embracing the full scope of children’s lives and encouraging them to grow in every area.
 That means knowing more than a child’s learning style and academic strengths and challenges; it means knowing their interests, hobbies, family, and, yes, even their pet’s name.

 - Helping children own their learning.
 Norwood teachers guide children in understanding how they learn best.
 They encourage students to ask themselves questions: Did I do my best?
 Did I include everything that was required?
 Did I seek, listen to, accept, and use peer/teacher feedback?
 Is there anything I can improve?
 Is there a way for me to go above and beyond?
 We believe that students learn best when they know how they learn.